Paulmicha/common-web-tools/README.md

 CWT is under construction.
 Folders might still move around depending on its use, until I feel it can start proper versionning.
 Consider this repo a scratchpad for now.

 CWT essentially relies on a relative global namepace.
 Its creation process involves building it "on the fly" in other side projects in which each step listed above (*Next steps*) is achieved by specific, custom scripts placed in a different `scripts` dir alongside `cwt` in `PROJECT_DOCROOT`.
+In such cases, `CWT_CUSTOM_DIR` is also set to `$PROJECT_DOCROOT/scripts` (See the *Alter / Extend CWT* section).

 Ultimately, it should not compete with other projects (and I couldn't find a better word than "glue" for now, sorry).